A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Conclusion

 \section{Conclusion}

 In this paper, a boundary-aware point clustering approach in Euclidean and embedding spaces constructed by the deep network is proposed to accurately segment roof planes from airborne LiDAR points.
 Instead of using handcrafted features to distinguish different plane instances, we design a three-branch and multi-task network to extract powerful point features that distinguish plane instances in both Euclidean and embedding spaces.
 We attempt to ensure that points of the same plane instance are close enough in both spaces.
 In addition, to avoid the influence of unreliable boundary points, we identify them before performing point clustering and process them using a simple but effective boundary refinement method.
-The experimental results on both synthetic and real datasets illustrate that the proposed roof plane segmentation approach can accurately segment roof planes, and significantly outperforms traditional and deep learning-based approaches.
+The experimental results on synthetic and real datasets illustrate that the proposed roof plane segmentation approach can accurately segment roof planes, and significantly outperforms traditional and deep learning-based approaches.

 Nevertheless, the proposed roof plane segmentation approach can be further improved in the following ways.
 First, the proposed approach is not end-to-end, the accumulated errors may appear and the final extracted roof planes may be not optimal.
 Thus, we attempt to design an end-to-end network to segment roof planes in the future work.
 Second, the network architecture is very simple and point features learned by the network may be not powerful enough.
 We suggest to re-design the network using some advanced modules, such as transformer and deformable attention.
-Third, the scale of real dataset applied in our experiments is relatively small.
-We suggest to construct a large scale real dataset with various buildings to train and test the deep learning-based roof plane segmentation approach.
+Third, there still are several parameters that need to be set in the proposed approach.
+We suggest to design a parameter-free point clustering method for roof plane segmentation.